-As I said to a guy at Duffy’s the other night, “Even though Canada invented Hockey, and have the best players, no Canadian team has won the Stanley Cup since the early ’90s, somehow. the Toronto Raptors are the basketball champions of the world.
+As I said to a guy at Duffy’s the other night, “Even though Canada invented Hockey, and have the best players, no Canadian team has won the Stanley Cup since the early ’90s.
+Somehow out of the blue, the Toronto Raptors are the basketball champions of the world.
 What’s up with that?”
 He claimed it was because none of the Raptors are Canadians.
-I responded with, “You mean like in St. Louis, the Blues are not Americans?”
+I responded with, “You mean like in St. Louis where the Blues are not all Americans?”

 You’ll never get rich working 9 to 5.